Pillar box: Scotland

 In Scotland there was controversy when the first boxes made in the reign of Elizabeth II were produced.
-These bore the cypher "E II R" but there were objections because Queen Elizabeth was the first Queen of Scotland and of the United Kingdom to bear that name, Elizabeth I having been Queen of England and Ireland only.
-After several E II R pillar boxes were blown up by improvised explosive devices, the General Post Office (as it was at that time) replaced them with ones which only bore the Crown of Scotland and no royal cypher.
+When the first one bearing the cypher "E II R" was installed in Edinburgh in 1952, a letter from "Scottish Patriots" was sent to the Chief Constable asking that action be taken against the Postmaster General on the grounds that Queen Elizabeth was the first Queen of Scotland and of the United Kingdom to bear that name, Elizabeth I having been Queen of England and Ireland only.
+The cypher on the box was subsequently damaged with a hammer and tar was poured over it, necessitating its removal for a costly repair.
+In February 1953, two letters were sent to the Postmaster by a group calling itself the "Scottish Republican Army", which threatened to destroy this and other boxes using explosives.
+The Edinburgh box was found to have a viable improvised explosive device inside, but it had not been primed to explode.
+A second device was found in another box soon afterwards.
+In April 1953, the prime minister, Winston Churchill, announced that there would be no changes made, but in December, an Edward VII box in Glasgow was set on fire with a note left threatening further action.
+In response the General Post Office announced that the Elizabeth II boxes would be replaced with ones which only bore the Crown of Scotland and no royal cypher.
 Red telephone boxes or kiosks of type K6 were also treated in the same way, so too GPO/Royal Mail lamp and Wall boxes.